Find Grad Schools

 • Product Safety Associate

-There were about 25,900 jobs for Product Safety Engineer in 2016 (in the United States).
+In the United States, there were 25,900 jobs for Product Safety Engineer in 2016.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Product Safety Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 undefined